Tygo-van-den-Hurk-school/TUe-5XIB0-DBL-Venus-Exploration-2023-2024/README.md

 ### Hardware components

 Detailed information on how to use the various components on the robot can also be found on the Arduino website.
-And please see the [hardware section](#equipment) for more information.
+And please see the [equipment section](#equipment) for more information.

 ### I/O pin connections